unitn-software-engineering/IS-Slides/02-GitWorkflows/README.md

 1. Create an **Issue** to discuss ideas, enhancements, tasks, and bugs

-2. Create a feature **Branch** to start experimenting with new features or to fix an issue
+2. Create a feature *branch* to start experimenting with new features or to fix an issue

 3. Open a **Pull request** to start a discussion about your changes

 3. **Review** of the pull request iss assigned to a team mate

-4. When the changes are approved, branch is **merged** and pull request is closed
+4. When the changes are approved, branch is *merged* and pull request is closed

 ---

-## Activity: Creating a GitHub Issue
+## Creating a GitHub Issue

 In GitHub, you will use issues to record and discuss ideas, enhancements, tasks, and bugs.